Another Name for Tomatoes, Mozzarella, and Basil Salad or Caprese Salad

 "What, no aged balsamic vinegar!"
 I didn't believe her for a minute and continued my balsamic vinegar ways and enjoyed every moment.

-Why?
-Because Italians like their salad tomatoes firm, slightly green and tart rather than fully ripe and sweeter the way I prefer them.
-To them, there is absolutely no reason to add more tartness to the tomatoes with balsamic vineagar.
-Southern Italians believe the firm, tart slightly green tomatoes are the perfect complement to soft, milky texture of fresh mozzarella.
+Because Italians like their salad tomatoes firm, slightly green, and tart rather than fully ripe and sweeter the way I prefer them.
+To them, there is absolutely no reason to add more tartness to the tomatoes with balsamic vinegar.
+Southern Italians believe the firm, tart, slightly green tomatoes perfectly complement the soft, milky texture of fresh mozzarella.

 Speaking of fresh mozzarella, we are talking about the type you find sold packed in water, not the stuff you find at the grocer in shrink-wrapped plastic that is more often used for making pizza.
 Don't even bother serving those rubber balls of mozzarella with fresh tomatoes and basil.
 Not prudent at all.

 The salt should be sea salt.
-I know I wrote an article called Salt is Salt that basically says all salt is NaCl and therefore there is no difference in taste, but I have been asking a lot of chefs and testing various types of salts myself and I agree with the chefs that sea salt has a cleaner salty flavor.
-I'll work on a more comprehensive taste test and report back in a future blog.
-You can learn more about sea salt and where to purchase some high end product also at GatewayGourmet.
+I know I wrote an article called Salt is Salt that basically says all salt is NaCl and, therefore, there is no difference in taste, but I have been asking a lot of chefs and testing various types of salts myself, and I agree with the chefs that sea salt has a cleaner salty flavor.
+I'll write a more comprehensive taste test and report back in a future blog.

 Putting the Insalada Caprese Together

-I then add the fresh basil leaves on top of the mozzarella matching leaf size with tomato size.
-Big leaves for the bigger slices, smaller ones for the smaller slices.
+I then add the fresh basil leaves on top of the mozzarella, matching the leaf size with the tomato size—big leaves for the bigger slices, smaller ones for the smaller slices.

 Then comes the extra virgin olive oil.
-I stick my thumb over the end of the bottle and drizzle it over the tomato, mozzarella, basil combination.
-Depending on your personal tastes, add more or less oil to the salad.
-You don’t want to overwhelm the flavor, just enhance it and remember, it is easier to add more oil then take it away.
+I stick my thumb over the end of the bottle and drizzle it over the tomato, mozzarella, and basil combination.
+Add more or less oil to the salad, depending on your tastes.

 Balsamic Vinegar or Not